diplodocuslongus/mini_rover_mini_swarm/README.md

     module load console

+Or load mavproxy with the console module directly:

+    mavproxy.py --master=udpout:192.168.4.1:14550 --console

 Make sure EK3_SRC1_VELXY is set to 7 (to make use of wheel odometry)

 Either in QGC or using a mavlink message: